wjzhengsh/blockchain/howto/ibp-console-govern.md

 After creating CAs, peers, orderers, organizations, and channels, you can use the console to update these components.
 {:shortdesc}

-If you are using the beta version of IBM Blockchain Platform, it is likely that some panels in your console will not match the current documentation, which is kept to date with the generally available service instance.
-To gain the benefits of all the latest functionality, you are encouraged at this time to provision a new GA service instance.
-To learn how to do that, see [Getting started with {{site.data.keyword.blockchainfull_notm}} Platform 2.0](/docs/services/blockchain/howto/ibp-v2-deploy-iks.html#ibp-v2-deploy-iks).
+If you are using the beta trial version of {{site.data.keyword.blockchainfull_notm}} Platform, it is likely that some panels in your console will not match the current documentation, which is kept up to date with the generally available (GA) service instance.
+To gain the benefits of all the latest functionality, you are encouraged at this time to provision a new GA service instance by following instructions in [Getting started with {{site.data.keyword.blockchainfull_notm}} Platform on {{site.data.keyword.cloud_notm}}](/docs/services/blockchain/howto/ibp-v2-deploy-iks.html#ibp-v2-deploy-iks).
-{: important}

 **Target audience:** This topic is designed for network operators who are responsible for creating, monitoring, and managing the blockchain network.